 My Philosophy for Split Grade Teaching:

-Teacher as a Guide
+Tip #1: Teacher as a Guide

 I think it is important to understand as a teacher how you will teach.
 The old lecture style of teaching where the teacher is the giver of information is not the most effective way to teach today’s students.
 Perhaps it was before the internet but not today.
 Students have access to more information at their fingertips than ever before and that information is instant.
-However the information is not always correct or there is so much how does one person really sift though it to find the answer that they are looking for.
-As a teacher there are times for direct instruction and there are times for student inquiry.
+However, the information is not always correct or there is so much how does one person really sift through it to find the answer that they are looking for.
+As a teacher, there are times for direct instruction and there are times for student inquiry.